Uncategorized Updated 09/04/2026 · 18 min read

 Why the exact number of working days is crucial

 Determining the correct number of working days per month is not just a formality.
-It is the foundation for fair payroll, effective scheduling, and transparent vacation management.
-If this basis is incorrect, misunderstandings and errors are inevitable, ultimately costing time, money, and nerves.
+It is the foundation for fair payroll, functioning operational planning and transparent vacation management.
+If this basis is not correct, misunderstandings and errors are inevitable, which in the end only cost time, money and nerves.

-A hand clicks on the 15th day in a digital calendar, highlighting working days in blue.
+A hand clicks on the 15th day on a digital calendar highlighting working days in blue.

-Planned working days vs. actual working days: The small but significant difference
+Target working days vs. actual working days: The small but noticeable difference

-To provide clarity, you need to distinguish between two terms that are often confused in everyday life:
+To create clarity, you have to distinguish two terms that are often confused in everyday life:

-• Planned working days: This is the contractually agreed number of days an employee should work in a month.
-This number is the unchangeable basis for payroll.
+• Target working days: This is the contractually agreed number of days that an employee would have to work in a month.
+This number is the immovable basis for payroll accounting.

-• Actual working days: These are the days that were actually worked.
-The difference from the planned days naturally arises from vacation, illness, or other planned absences.
+• Actual working days: These are the days that actual work was done.
+The difference to the target days arises naturally due to vacation, illness or other planned absences.

-This clear distinction is crucial to maintain an overview and manage resource planning accurately.
+This clear separation is crucial in order to maintain an overview and precisely control resource planning.
 Imagine you run an event agency.
-Your planned days dictate how many personnel days you need to plan for the month.
-The actual days show you at the end of the month who worked how much, which is important for calculating overtime or under-time.
+Your target days tell you how many staff days you have to plan for the month.
+The actual days show you at the end of the month who worked how much, which is important for the billing of overtime or minus hours.

-To give you a quick overview, we have summarized the most important averages for Switzerland in a table.
+To give you quick orientation, we have summarized the most important average values for Switzerland in a table.

-Average working days per month overview (five-day week)
+Average working days per month at a glance (five-day week)

-This table provides a quick overview of the average number of working days and hours per month in Switzerland.
+This table gives you a quick guide to the average number of working days and working hours per month in Switzerland.

 Working days per year: Overview for 2026 and 2027